pedestal/pedestal/app/docs/design-spec.md

 enumerate design decisions and point out open issues.
 Most design decisions are still up for discussion.

-Pedestal is a set of components which is intended to provide a sound structure and efficient execution to a `core.async` based applications.
+Pedestal is a set of components which is intended to provide a sound structure and efficient execution to large `core.async` based applications.
 The main focus of these components is to provide a standard way to model change.
-Most of the difficulty in building interactive applications comes from correctly and efficiently responding to change.
+Most of the difficulty in building large interactive applications comes from correctly and efficiently responding to change.
 How do we report changes?
 How do we tell something to change?
 How do we know what has changed?
-How do we do all this efficiently without writing overly complex code?
+How do we do all of this efficiently without writing overly complex code?
 Providing a good answer to these questions is the goal of Pedestal.

+We often use simple examples such as clicking a button an showing a counter increment on a screen to illustrate what the various parts will do and how they fit together.
+These are not motivating examples.
+For applications this simple, you don't need Pedestal.
+A true motivating example is a complex application with lots of:

+- screens
+- widgets
+- interactions with services
+- state

+Small programs are easy.
+Large programs need to have more thought put into how they are structured.
+The goal of Pedestal is to help build these larger applications by providing a well thought out structure and a way to consistently model change.
+A good common solution to these problems will allow many developers to build higher level components on top of it.

+The problems we are trying to solve a listed below:

+- events

+  How do we deal with incoming events?
+Events should cause things to happen.
+What should happen and where should the code live which knows about what should happen?
+We should avoid callbacks into application code by using `core.async`.
+What do we send on a channel when an event occurs?

+- state

+  Where does state live?
+Do we need to have state?
+How is state changed?
+Where do put the code that changes state?
+Which components are allowed to change state?
+After state has changed, much of the work of an application is to figure how what has changed and what effect that should have.
+How do we do this?
+Do we use atoms to store state?
+If so, how many?
+Do we put state in the DOM?
+Do we put state in Widgets?
+Where do we put state and specific to rendering only?

+- views

+  We don't want to assume that we are only ever using the DOM for views.
+What part of the application should be updating views?
+How do keep application logic separate from view logic?
+How do we manage changing views?
+For example one screen has five widgets on it and another screen has ten different widgets.
+What happens when we switch from on screen to another?
+How do we handle listening for events in views and converting events to data on a `core.async` channel?

+- control

+  How do we know what state the application is in?
+For example, we need to log in before we can begin using the app.
+We may see one set of widgets when we are in one state and another when we are in a different state.
+How do we transition from one screen to another?
+  Where do we put the code that knows how to control the application?

+- communicate

+  How do we communicate with back-end services?
+We need to allow for the server to push data to the app as well as make requests.
+Which components are allowed to initiate service requests and receive responses from services?
+How do make service requests and receive responses?
+Do we make function calls or send messages?

+- logic

+  The logic of an application is what knows how to interpret events and turn them into a useful change.
+It may need to change data in the model, request some data or determine which UI components need to be updated based on a change to the data.
+Where does this live?

 # Tenets